1916 Redrawing of The Castello Plan, map of 1660 New Amsterdam via Wikimedia Commons.

 Unfortunately, the “odorous length” was akin to a sewer and the English, upon acquiring control of the land, ordered the Heere Gracht to be filled in in 1676.
 However, you can still see it depicted on various maps of the Dutch settlement, including the following Dunreath Publishing Co. map, circa 1897.
 (Here, Broad Street was called “The Common Ditch.”)

 Map via Wikimedia Commons.

 Below is the Castello Plan, the original city map of New Amsterdam created by Jacques Cortelyou in 1660.
 You can spot the inlet with three bridges spanning it:

-And here is a redrafted version of the same map, created by John Wolcott Adams and Isaac Newton Phelps Stokes in 1916:
+And at the top of this page is a redrafted version of the same map, created by John Wolcott Adams and Isaac Newton Phelps Stokes in 1916.

 Interestingly, as Untapped Cities tour guide, Justin Rivers tells us, Bridge Street is actually named after a bridge that once ran over the canal.
 Thanks to its history as a waterway, Broad Street also remains one of the widest streets in Lower Manhattan.

 For more history about the neighborhood, join us on our next tour of the Remnants of Dutch New Amsterdam, which takes place this weekend:

 Tour of The Remnants of Dutch New Amsterdam

 Next, check out 10 Things the Dutch Introduced to NYC and America from Bowling to Santa Claus to Democracy and Why is Manhattan’s Oldest Public Park Named Bowling Green?